wmbutler/signalk-obd2-monitor/README.md

 ### No Data Received
 1. Check if engine supports standard OBD2 PIDs
 2. Try the Generic OBD2 profile first
-3. Enable debug logging in the plugin configuration to see raw OBD2 responses
+3. Enable debug mode in SignalK to see raw OBD2 responses
-4. Check the log files in the configured log directory for detailed error messages
+4. Check the SignalK Data Browser for error messages and connection status

 ### Bluetooth Connection (Linux)
 ```bash